-We have also assumed in our model that the frictional properties (a, and b) are uniformly velocityweakening until 15 km depth.
-This assumption might also be inconsistent with some laboratory experiments on rock friction at low normal stress, which suggest a velocity-strengthening behavior [65, 66].
+a velocity-strengthening behaviour (Marone et al. 1991; Marone 1998).
 To account for this possibility, we further consider such variation in frictional properties by adding a velocity-strengthening patch near the free surface (coincident with low normal stress).
-In Figure A.4a-b we show Models A-1^{VS} and A-2^{VS} which are equivalent to Model A-1 and A-2 with the only difference being the depth-dependent (a - b).
-The variation in (a - b) is shown by the dashed line in Figure 1a.
-We note here that we retain the strong rate weakening behavior even when the friction is velocity-strengthening.
+In Figs A4(a)-(b) we show Models A-1^{VS} and A-2^{VS} which are equivalent to Model A-1 and A-2 with the only difference being the depth-dependent (a - b).
+The variation in (a - b) is chosen such that there is a linear increase in (a-b) from -0.004 at d = 4 km to 0.006 at d = 0 km.
+We note here that we retain the strong rate weakening behaviour even when the friction is velocitystrengthening.
 We observe qualitative agreement between models with and without shallow VS layer, with features such as local supershear and supersonic propagation diminished but still preserved.
 Accordingly, we expect that there is a parameter space in which a VS layer could diminish the extent of observed local effects.
-Furthermore, we also emphasize that in addition to a shallow layer with different frictional parameters, it is expected that during frictional sliding this shallow portion of bulk would experience damage accumulation, due to low mean stress, in the form of inelastic deformations.
-Inelastic deformations could provide sufficient dissipation to inhibit some of the features we observe in our models.
+Furthermore, we also emphasize that in addition to a shallow layer with different frictional parameters, it is expected that during frictional sliding this shallow portion of bulk would